mariocervera/MOSKitt4ME/README.md

 https://www.dropbox.com/s/vtrtaqyeya9bpcl/MOSKitt4ME.zip?dl=0

-The reusable assets that are used in the video demonstration mentioned above can be downloaded from:
+The reusable assets that are used in the video demo mentioned above can be downloaded from:

 https://www.dropbox.com/s/rt14kw0hp861dug/Assets.zip?dl=0